 Spring Force – a morris contemporary youth dance piece commissioned by EFDSS in 2010 in partnership with Pavilion Dance South West.

 We have been forging links with IVFDF since 2015.
 We look forward to continuing our support at IVFDF 2019 which will take place in Edinburgh.

 We produce many high quality resources for teachers and dance educators.

 EFDSS Folkshop – books and CDs to support dance teaching, including best-sellers, English Traditional Dancing and Community Dances Manual.

-Find out more about our regular English Country Dancing and Morris Dance classes for adults, Youth Ceilidhs and Family Barn Dances, as well as evening dances and ceilidhs on the Cecil Sharp House website.
+Find out more about our regular English Country Dancing, Next Steps in English Country Dancing and Morris Dance classes for adults, Youth Ceilidhs and Family Barn Dances, as well as evening dances and ceilidhs on the Cecil Sharp House website.

 If you’ve got any questions or ideas, please contact: